rkumar/zfm/README.md

 ### Finding a file based on filename###

 This is similar to the `find` command but uses zsh, to find a file given a string.
 Matches are displayed and can be filtered based on more keys, and files may be selected and edited.
 Currently, the location of this is MENU-/ or Alt-/.
+I often find it faster from the prompt to type "m", Alt-/, type in a couple characters of the file name, and then select the file than any other alternative.
+(If you have Vim open in the right heirarchy, you can always press Ctrl-P which is superior).
+Similarly using ack/ag or locate from within zfm is often faster than from the prompt if you wish to select files for editing.

 ###Searching based on file content###